Physiology Courses

 Credit Hours: 4

 (University Core Curriculum Course) Beginning course in human physiology designed for majors in physiology and other biological sciences, and recommended to pre-medical and other students considering biological sciences and health professions.
 Three lectures per week, one-hour discussion and one two-hour laboratory.
 NOTE: Lab includes both small animal experimentation as well as measurements made with human subjects.
 Satisfies the University Core Curriculum Human Health requirement in lieu of PHSL 201.
-Prerequisites: CHEM 200 or 205H, 201, 202 or 207H, and CHEM 210 or 215H, 211, 212 or 217H with grades of C or better.
+Prerequisites: CHEM 210 or 215 or 215H, 211, 212 or 217 or 217H with grades of C- or better.
 Lab fee: $20.

 Credit Hours: 5